 Bruno Michel has worked to make computers more compact, efficient and powerful using bionic or bioinspired concepts bringing forth major positive impacts on the information and energy industries.
 He is a leading cross-disciplinary innovator both at the level of scientific breakthroughs as well as at an applied technological level.
-He is member of the National Academy of Engineering and of IBM’s Academy of Technology and recipient of IEEE THERMI and Harvey Rosten Awards.
-He has published more than 300 scientific as well as technical papers with more than 20’000 citations (h-index 70).
+He is member of the National Academy of Engineering and of IBM’s Academy of Technology.
+He is IEEE fellow and recipient of IEEE THERMI and Harvey Rosten Awards.
+He has published more than 300 scientific as well as technical papers with more than 22’000 citations (h-index 75).
 He holds 160 patents and received an IBM patent portfolio award and several outstanding technology achievement awards.

 In a recent TED talk Bruno Michel shares an optimistic view about the battle between natural and artificial intelligence: by investing in our mental fitness -- through tap dancing, for example -- we can stay competitive with sophisticated AI.